Information and ideas about audio history

 I 💖 ELEMENTS

-Today I learned there's a new code playground on MDN, and that there's a new <search>
+Today I learned there's a new code playground on MDN, and that there's a new <search> element in the HTML Standard.

-for page ranking, and haven't for years.
+I also found out that the big search engines don't use the <meta keywords=""> for page ranking, and haven't for years.
 I'm not sure if that means they don't use the keywords at all, or just not for page ranking.
 [Update: Not at all].
 Since I'm not vying for top placement in search results, I'm going to continue to operate as if the keywords are still useful in helping the pages flow like an endless river into the heart of the cosmos.

 Mine is: 1366 x 634.